ppy/osu-wiki/wiki/Ranking_criteria/en.md

 - **Hit objects must be snapped within less than 2 ms of any timeline tick.** [AiMod](/wiki/Client/Beatmap_editor/AiMod) will report these issues, as well as rare false positives.
 False positives mainly occur on slider ends and reverses, and should be verified manually or with other tools.
 Objects in a musical section requiring unsupported beat snap divisors (e.g. 1/11) can either:
   - Remain unsnapped, as long as they align with the intended beat snap divisor.
   - Be snapped through a temporary change in [BPM](/wiki/Music_theory/Tempo).
-- **An object which is wrongly snapped due to passing through or ending slightly before a new [uninherited timing point](/wiki/Client/Beatmap_editor/Timing#uninherited-timing-point) must have its tail snapped within the new timing section.**  This rule does not apply to slider repeats/reverses, as they are passive objects.
+- **An object which is wrongly snapped due to passing through or ending slightly before a new [uninherited timing point](/wiki/Client/Beatmap_editor/Timing#uninherited-timing-point) must be snapped within the new timing section.** For osu! beatmaps, this does not apply to slider repeats/reverses, as they are passive objects.
+However, reverses must still be snapped for osu!catch beatmaps as they can affect droplet/drop generation.
   - To fix unsnapped spinners and osu!mania long notes, this can be achieved through dragging the end of the object in the timeline.
 For sliders, this can be achieved through slider velocity manipulation or editing of the `.osu` file.

 ## Audio